 In 1997, Schmidt left Harley-Davidson to take an ownership position with a highly successful Chicago-based marketing firm, VSA Partners.
 In addition to Harley-Davidson, VSA serves a virtual who’s who of the world’s best-known brands.
 In 1999, he sold his portion of VSA to start his own business, Ken Schmidt Company, to combine two of his greatest passions, motorcycling and speaking.

 Traveling for speaking engagements provides opportunities for him to further explore the world on two wheels, often with leaders of businesses he works with or attendees of his speeches.
 “I love to startle people by exposing them to proven ideas and concepts they’ve never imagined, and I often use motorcycles to do that, because they lend themselves to great, memorable imagery,” he said.
 “I always find that when hearts and minds are in perfect synch, real learning happens.”
-Whether he’s speaking, consulting, or riding, Schmidt practices what he preaches and never follows a predictable course.
+Whether he’s speaking, consulting, being interviewed by media or riding, Schmidt practices what he preaches and never follows a predictable course.

 In the News